 After you have selected and paid for your books, please fill out the form at the very bottom.
 In the message box please indicate which books you have requested, the date you paid, and your snail mail address.
-If you prefer to pay by Google Pay, Zelle, or personal check, please indicate that in the message box.
+If you use PayPal, please add 5% to cover their fees; if you prefer to pay by Venmo, Google Pay, Zelle, or personal check, please indicate that in the message box.
 I will ship them out as soon as possible.
 Thanks!

 Offerings: The Decluttering of a Life